aws-samples/aurora-dsql-samples/python/example_code/sqlalchemy/README.md

 pip install "psycopg[binary]>=3"
 ```

+## Connect to a cluster
-## Create a DSQL engine using SQLAlchemy
+Create a DSQL engine using SQLAlchemy
 ```py
 import boto3
 from sqlalchemy import create_engine